HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 The lack of a GPS module located within the M5Stack meant that, for development purposes, all users' route data had to be hardcoded in the form of a JSON GPS coordinates string.
 Furthermore the short battery life of the M5Stack resulted in the LED using a considerable portion of the battery.
 These shortcomings are noted and mitigated in the future approach section.

 The IOT device is envisaged as low-cost, low-energy, environmentally and user friendly, offering useful LED and GPS functionality.
 Collectively, we wanted the device to be durable, effective and safe for road use.
-Data was dually transmitted to either the or the [desktop](https://github.com/HumphreyCurtis/GuardianCycle/tree/master/desktop-application) or [web application](https://github.com/HumphreyCurtis/GuardianCycle/tree/master/web-application).
+Data was dually transmitted to either the [desktop](https://github.com/HumphreyCurtis/GuardianCycle/tree/master/desktop-application) or [web application](https://github.com/HumphreyCurtis/GuardianCycle/tree/master/web-application).

 <p align="center">